simon-zerisenay/Kmalae.ltd/README.md

 The RideShare Application follows a services-based design, leveraging the microservices architecture.
 The application consists of seven services that work together to provide the desired functionality:

 <h3> Authentication Service: </h3>
+The functionality of this service is for user registration and authentication.
+Users (driver/passenger) can sign up and sign in through this service.
+This service also handles car registration functionalities, where users can register, update, and delete their vehicles on the system.
+The service uses collections (database) named User and Vehicle.
+Once a user or a vehicle is registered on the system, the service publishes the data for other services to use, the concept of loosely coupled.
+Below is the Hierarchical File structure of Authentication service:
 Handles user registration, authentication, and vehicle registration functionalities.
 Provides loosely coupled data for other services to use.
 <div align="center">
 <img src="https://github.com/simon-zerisenay/Kmalae.ltd/blob/main/Authentication.png" align="center" width="480" height="780" alt="redux" />